Last Updated on

 Although additional medication is usually forbidden during pregnancy, certain conditions may deem it necessary to administer them.
 The medicines used are alternatives that pose no threat to the development of the foetus and manage to treat the ailment well.

 If suffering from osteoarthritis, rarely is any treatment procedure undertaken since the condition does worse later in age.
 Treatment of rheumatoid arthritis during pregnancy might be undertaken since this condition is starkly different from osteoarthritis.
 If you have been undertaking treatment for it prior to pregnancy, then stopping the medicines will only worsen the pain.
 In such cases, doctors usually tend to recommend corticosteroids to provide relief from the pain.
-These are administered in between the 2nd and 3rd trimesters of the pregnancy, only if needed.
+These are administered in between the second and third trimesters of the pregnancy, only if needed.

 Remedies You Can Try to Cure Arthritis